Some comments can drive parents crazy. See if you’re guilty of saying these 4 things you shouldn’t say about other people’s children.

 2. Calling a child chubby

-Maybe in the beginning, calling a baby chubby is acceptable.
-It’s cute, I get it.
-And in many cases, we want our babies to be able to gain weight, especially during those newborn days.
+Chubby kids can be cute, I get it.
+And in the newborn days, we want our babies to be able to gain weight.
 I remember feeling scared I wouldn’t be able to take one of my twins home from the hospital because he had been born underweight.

 3. Remarking on a child’s development and milestones